 As with any metal, supply shortages can lead to jumps in price, assuming demand remains intact or rises.
 The balancing act of supply and demand is fickle, and investors who are curious about copper may want to get involved sooner rather than later.

 Lastly, there are copper stocks, which can be risky, but are one of the most direct routes to the market.
-Investors can buy shares of companies involved in copper mining and ride the ebb and flow of both these companies’ performance and the copper price.
+Investors can buy shares of firms involved in copper mining, development and exploration, and ride the ebb and flow of both these companies’ performance and the copper price.
 Typically more advanced companies are less risky compared to juniors.

-For reference, some of the largest copper-mining companies are Freeport-McMoRan (NYSE:FCX), Glencore (LSE:GLEN,OTC Pink:GLCNF), BHP (ASX:BHP,NYSE:BHP,LSE:BLT) and Rio Tinto (LSE:RIO,NYSE:RIO,ASX:RIO).
+Some of the largest copper-mining companies are Freeport-McMoRan (NYSE:FCX), Glencore (LSE:GLEN,OTC Pink:GLCNF), BHP (ASX:BHP,NYSE:BHP,LSE:BLT) and Rio Tinto (LSE:RIO,NYSE:RIO,ASX:RIO).
 For other ideas on copper stocks, check out our lists of the top-performing companies listed on the TSX and TSXV.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.

 From Your Site Articles